sreyan-ghosh/js_projects/README.md

 -> Project 3: querying SoundCloud API using AJAX and objects to create a music streaming service and also using LocalStorage to keep the playlist in memory

--> Project 4: coming soon...
+-> Project 4: minimalistic visualisation using Tabletop.js